 Chapter 1.
-Al Foundations.
+AI Foundations.
 16 points total.

-- 1. (5) "Surely animals cannot be intelligent---they can do only what their genes tell them".
-Is the latter statement true, and does it imply the former? - 2.
-(5) "Surely computers cannot be intelligent---they can do only what their programmers tell them".
-Is the latter statement true, and does it imply the former? - 3.
-(6) Match the following concepts/statements with a discipline related to AI.
+1. (5 points) "Surely animals, humans, and computers cannot be intelligent - they can do only what the laws of physics require their constituent atoms to do".
+Is the latter statement true, and does it imply the former?

+2. (5 points) "Surely computers cannot be intelligent---they can do only what their programmers tell them".
+Is the latter statement true, and does it imply the former?

+3. (6 points) Match the following concepts/statements with a discipline related to AI.
 Give your answer by filling in letters in the table provided.
 For example, if you think that "Statistics" best matches "Decision Theory", put a "b" into the empty square next to "Decision Theory".

 a.
 Philosophy

 b.
-Statistics
+Mathematics

 c.
 Economics

 d.
-Mathematics
+Statistics

 e.
 Psychology

 f.
 Homeostasis

 The mind operates

 according to rules.

 Decision Theory

 Laws of probability

 Behaviourism

 Computation Theory

 Control Theory